 Just ask your agile team two simple questions - what went well and what didn't go well?

 Focus the team on creating a list of concrete steps it can take to improve.

 Take a logical view of what's working and what's not.

 Announce the timebox for this phase (20-40 minutes should be enough).
 If dot voting was used, then the team should discuss the notes in prioritized order.
 If dot voting was not used, the facilitator can choose the order of discussion.
-The facilitator can optionally choose to timebox the discussion of each individual note as well (to 5 or 10 minutes).
+The facilitator can optionally choose to timebox the discussion of each individual group as well (to 5 or 10 minutes).
 The advantage of this approach is that it tends to keep the conversation on topic and moving at a faster pace.

-Once you complete the retrospective exercise, it should be clear to the team what they plan to focus on for improved performance.
-In true agile nature, have the team regroup in a week or two to check-in, see how the new processes are going, and run another retrospective.
+Whether you're an agile retrospective pro or a newcomer to the retro world, this retro template helps your agile team take measurable steps towards improvement.
+In true agile nature, have the team regroup in a week or two to consider new opportunities for improvement, see how the new processes are going, and run another agile sprint retrospective. 😉